Scoliosis Cause & Etiology By CSC Experts

 Most Common Type is Adolescent Idiopathic or AIS

 People of all ages can develop scoliosis.
 However, the most common type is adolescent idiopathic scoliosis (AIS), which makes up about 80 to 85% of the total scoliosis population.
-AIS happen in teenagers/ children between the ages of 10 to 18 when they undergo a sudden growth spurt.
+AIS happens in teenagers/ children between the ages of 10 to 18 when they undergo a sudden growth spurt.
 The ratio of girls to boys is 7:1.

 Scoliosis researchers have been putting in significant efforts toward identifying the cause of AIS, but unfortunately, to date, there are no definite answers as to what the causes for AIS are.
 The majority of AIS patients are healthy and have no medical complications.
 However, researchers have come up with several theories about the causes of AIS, including hereditary conditions, muscular imbalances, hormonal imbalances, and asymmetric growth of the spine.